sam-thetutor/ArticleLab/JunoArticle.md

 - Prior knowldge of working with HTML,CSS and JavaScript
 - Prior knowledge of working with terminal or command line
 - Prior knowledge of Github
-- Prior kknowledge about blockchain
+- Prior kknowledge about Blockchain

 ## What is ICP